 The last decade of local cannabis criminalization in Mendocino County played out in an especially volatile manner, even relative to the rest of California.
 Economically, Mendocino's traditional cannabis community was caught between a new "green rush" of actors that valued commercial interests over sustainable livelihoods.
-And politically, Mendocino's nonviolent, locally embedded, communitarian actors that had consistently operated within the spirit of the Compassionate Use Act were caught in the crossfire of county's efforts to define and enforce against profit-motivated, environmentally unsound actors.
-The dynamic interplay between regulation and criminalization included Federal criminal enforcement dimensions, particularly when 2011's "Operation Full Court Press" that led to the demise of the local sheriff's innovative zip tie program and substantially eroded public trust in the county's efforts to move away from criminal enforcement against communitarian market actors.
+And politically, Mendocino County's small scale, locally embedded, communitarian actors that had consistently operated within the spirit of the Compassionate Use Act were caught in the crossfire of the county's efforts to define and enforce against profit-motivated, environmentally unsound actors.

+The dynamic interplay between regulation and criminalization included Federal criminal enforcement dimensions, particularly in the wake of 2011's "Operation Full Court Press" that may have led to the demise of the County's innovative 9.31 permit program and substantially eroded public trust in the County's commitment to move away from criminal enforcement against legally compliant communitarian market actors.